 Compared to other Old Towns in Europe, it’s also one of the largest.
 This district spreads out for several kilometres.
 If you want to visit all the top attractions, especially if you only have one day in Tallinn, this is your best option.

 Attractions in and around Old Town: Town Hall Pharmacy, Church of the Holy Ghost, Canute’s Guild Hall, Town Hall Square, Tallinn City Museum, and Alexander Nevsky Cathedral.

 Some of the best hotels in Old Town have stunning views of the old district and the medieval landscape.
 Besides offering views of many picturesque sites in the city, Old Town also includes the best hotels in Tallinn.
 These options vary from small boutique hotels to large buildings with spacious rooms.

-- Hotel Telegraff, Autograph Collection: This is one of the top-rated hotels in the entire city.
+- Hotel Telegraff, Autograph Collection: This is one of the top-rated hotels in Tallinn.
 You get to enjoy an a la carte breakfast at the onsite restaurant with Russian and French cuisine.
-It’s also just a short walk from Toompea Castle and some of the city’s best restaurants.
+It’s also just a short walk from Toompea Castle and some of the best restaurants in Tallinn.

 - The Three Sisters Boutique Hotel: This boutique-style hotel combines modern décor with a historical backdrop.
 The rooms are elegantly furnished and feature wood flooring, giving each room a unique atmosphere.
 It’s also one of the closest spots to Tallinn Town Hall.